AlharbiAbdullah/AlharbiAbdullah/README.md

 - Preforme Data quilty practices, data quility assurance.

 ## What I'm looking for:
-- Collaborating in meaningful projects (Paid or Volunterring).
+- Collaborating in meaningful projects.
 ---

 ## How to reach me: